 The MESA 2.0 collects data (in packets called frames) from all WiFi devices within range.
 It may be helpful to filter this collection and narrow it to the desired search area.
 From the Mode Menu, Collection Filtering provides 2 ways to selectively reduce the amount of data being collected: adjusting RSSI Threshold and ignoring NC Clients.
+These options may be helpful in areas of unusually large amounts of WiFi traffic or if a WiFi Load Warning is triggered (see p.
+67).

-- RSSI Threshold bar allows the power threshold to be raised (or lowered, if desired) for incoming signals.
+- RSSI Threshold bar allows the power threshold to be raised for incoming signals.
 Signals below the RSSI Threshold will not be logged. - Ignore NC Clients (Probe Requests) button will cause the MESA to no longer log signals from clients not connected to an Access Point and ignore NC Clients.
 This data will no longer be collected.
-(For more on Clients and Access Points see page 72, #3.)
+(For more on Clients and Access Points see page 71, #3.)